SiriDB/libsiridb/README.md

 #### `void siridb_destroy(siridb_t * siridb)`
 Cleanup a SiriDB Client instance.
 In case the queue has pending request then each request will be cancelled.
-This means the requests status will be set to `ERR_CANCELLED` and the callback function will be called.
+This means the request status will be set to `ERR_CANCELLED` and the callback function will be called.

 #### `void siridb_on_pkg(siridb_t * siridb, siridb_pkg_t * pkg)`